 Self-employment feeling strange or scary?

 Did you see something that intrigued you on this list of writing career ideas?
-Take some time to explore what that option looks like.
+You might take some time to explore what that option looks like.
 That might mean reading more online, connecting with a writers or editors group, or having a conversation with somebody doing the job that interests you.

-For instance, both Sara and I started down one path that morphed into another.
+Both Sara and I started down one writing-related path that morphed into another.
 I did some freelance copywriting, when I started my path to self-employment.
-That morphed into business coaching in my case, and while writing isnβt my job title, itβs definitely still a big piece of what I do, including blogging and course creation.
+That morphed into business coaching in my case, and while writing isnโt my job title, itโs definitely still a big piece of what I do, including blogging and course creation.

 Sara worked at a job for a textbook publisher, a professional organization, and a health publisher before becoming a freelance writer and editor.
 Then her freelance writing shifted from working largely for book publishers to copywriting for entrepreneurs.